MGIC Investment (MTG)

 Over the last five years, MGIC Investment has averaged an ROE of 15.2%, healthy for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
 This is a bright spot for MGIC Investment.

-12. Key Takeaways from MGIC Investment’s Q3 Results
+12. Key Takeaways from MGIC Investment’s Q4 Results

 13. Is Now The Time To Buy MGIC Investment?

 MGIC Investment’s business quality ultimately falls short of our standards.
-To begin with, its revenue growth was weak over the last five years.
+First off, its revenue growth was weak over the last five years.
 And while its improving combined ratio shows the business has become more productive, the downside is its projected EPS for the next year is lacking.
 On top of that, its net premiums earned has declined over the last five years.

-MGIC Investment’s P/B ratio based on the next 12 months is 1.2x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+MGIC Investment’s P/B ratio based on the next 12 months is 1x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are superior stocks to buy right now.